iddv/tampermonkey/scout-research-agent/README.md

 # Scout Research Agent - Deep Research Bot for Tampermonkey Scripts

-An enhanced AI-powered research automation system designed to provide deep insights into your tampermonkey scripts and browser automation projects.
-This guide will help you deploy the research bot to AWS EU-West-1 region.
+An enhanced AI-powered research automation system with **multi-provider model support** designed to provide deep insights into your tampermonkey scripts and browser automation projects.
+Now supports both AWS Bedrock and OpenRouter (400+ models) with automatic fallback and cost optimization.

 ## 📁 What's This Directory?